Billi-Green/Ghost_ESP_B/scripts/control app/Readme.md

 ## Troubleshooting

-- **Cannot Connect to ESP32**: Ensure the correct port is selected, and ESP32 is properly flashed and powered.
+- **Cannot Connect to ESP32**: Check port, firmware, and power.
-- **Unexpected Disconnects**: Check for physical connection issues or try lowering the baud rate.
+- **Unexpected Disconnects**: Check cable, try lower baud rate, enable auto-reconnect.
-- **Command Errors**: Ensure commands are compatible with the ESP32’s firmware.
-Some features may require specific firmware configurations.
+- **Command Errors**: Ensure commands match firmware.
+- **UI Overlay Covers Controls**: Overlay only covers main UI; serial controls always accessible.
+- **Portal Upload Hangs**: Make sure you are connected and the ESP32 is ready.

 ---

-**Note**: This application is intended for development and diagnostic purposes only.
-Ensure compliance with local regulations when using network diagnostic tools.
+**Note**: This application is for development and diagnostics.
+Use responsibly and comply with local regulations when using network diagnostic tools.